ErikaOlayaZavala/analytical-engineer-project/README.md

 ## 🙌 About Me

 Hi!
-I'm **Erika Olaya**, an analytically-minded data professional passionate about building pipelines that are clean, well-documented, and actually trusted by the people who use them.
+I'm **Erika Olaya**, a data professional passionate about building pipelines that are clean, well-documented, and trusted by the people who use them.

 This is my submission for Groupon's Analytical Engineer case study — feedback very welcome! 😊